brandur/org/fragments/the-force-awakens.md

   First Order's hands, inexplicably bailed out of his mission to retrieve it and returned to base.
 Lucky for the Resistance, Rey and Finn picked up the slack for him.
 Finn is awarded a _cool jacket_ for his trouble.
-* It's sure lucky for the Resistance that every storm trooper is fully aware of the Starkiller's weaknesses and how to destroy it.
+* It's sure lucky for the Resistance that every stormtrooper is fully aware of the Starkiller's weaknesses and how to destroy it.
 Find one defector and a dozen or so X-wings, and you too can take down a Starkiller.
 * Kylo Ren may have doubts about whether he's living up to Vader's reputation,